smblott-github/chromix/README.md

 Chromix Commands
 ----------------

-There are two types of chromix commands: *general* commands and *tab* commands.
+There are two types of Chromix commands: *general* commands and *tab* commands.

 ### General Commands